 Configure log-based alerts for organizations, folders, and metrics scopes

-To route logs of multiple projects to a single destination project, see Route logs between log buckets in different Cloud projects.
+To route logs from multiple projects to a single destination project, see Create a sink.
 You can then configure alerts in the destination project.

 Export logs to a third-party platform